New Brandeis movement: Development

-Emerging in the late 2010s, the movement takes inspiration from former US Supreme Court justice Louis Brandeis, who was a prominent anti-monopolist.
+Lawrence Lessig wrote "The New Chicago School" article in 1998, challenging directly with analysis of network effects the orthodoxy of antitrust economics during the protracted US v Microsoft litigation of the late 1990s.
+Tim Wu continued his mentor's work with extensive analysis of net neutrality from 2003, to which Yochai Benkler and Nicholas Economides, both then at NYU, contributed.
+Continuing in the late 2010s, the movement takes inspiration from former US Supreme Court justice Louis Brandeis, who was a prominent anti-monopolist.
 Brandeis believed that antitrust action should prevent any one company from maintaining too much power over the economy because monopolies were harmful to innovation, business vitality, and the welfare of workers.
 He described "The Curse of Bigness," believing that large profitable firms use their money to influence politics and create further consolidation and dominance, once stating, “We can have democracy in this country, or we can have great wealth concentrated in the hands of a few, but we can’t have both.”

 In the 2010s, the New Brandeis theory was popularized by legal scholars Lina Khan and Tim Wu, both of Columbia University.
 Khan published an article about the negative effects of monopoly power by the company Amazon.
 The theory would heighten scrutiny of large company mergers.

-Wu published "The Curse of Bigness: Antitrust in the New Golden Age" in 2018, which criticized antitrust's drift from its historic origins, introduced Brandeis' life and ideals, and advocated a return a more decentralized economy.
+Wu published The Curse of Bigness: Antitrust in the New Golden Age in 2018, which criticized antitrust's drift from its historic origins, introduced Brandeis' life and ideals, and advocated a return a more decentralized economy.
 In 2019 Khan, Wu and others released a "Utah Statement" written at anti-monopoly conference meant as a codification of the movements' main principles.